Recreation

 Seven Mile Stream in Jay

-Take Route 4 in North Jay, take Route 17 across from the fire station.
-A mile or so up on the left hand side, just after a right hand curve in the road, in Morse Hill Road.
-Turn left and you will see the bridge over Seven Mile Stream.
+Take Route 4 in North Jay and Route 17 across from the fire station.
+A mile or so up on the left-hand side, just after a right-hand curve in the road, in Morse Hill Road.
+Turn left, and you will see the bridge over Seven Mile Stream.

 Fruit Picking

-Berry Fruit Farm, 54 Main Street and Crash Road in Livermore Falls.
-Apples, pumpkins, and local bakery store front.
+54 Main Street, and Crash Road in Livermore Falls.

 Golf Courses